GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Conceptual integrity is the most important consideration in system design.
-It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.
+> ### Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.
 >
-> ~ *Fred Brooks*
+> ~ *Martin Fowler*

 ---
 ## 🏎 Quick Facts